Joaovtmendes/Marketing-regression/README.md

 ## Introduction:

-A company is investing monthly in online advertising platforms, such as YouTube, Facebook and newspapers, to prospect for leads.
-In order to track the performance of these investments, the company records all advertising expenditures and all sales returns generated from these investments.
-The company approached us with the aim of better understanding the relationship between the variables present in these records and identifying the factors that most impact lead generation.
-Furthermore, the company seeks to create a value prediction model to estimate the sales return that can be generated from a given investment in advertising.
+A company is investing monthly in online advertising platforms, such as YouTube, Facebook, and newspapers, to prospect for leads.
+To track the performance of these investments, the company records all advertising expenditures and sales returns generated.
+The company approached us to better understand the relationship between these variables and identify factors that most impact lead generation.
+Furthermore, the company seeks to create a model to predict sales returns from advertising investments.
+This project used the CRISP-DM model.
-To carry out this project, the CRISP-DM model was used.

 ### Project's goal:
 - Analyze the collected data.
-- Graphical display of data to identify relationships between variables and discover relevant patterns.
+- Visualize data to identify relationships and patterns.
-- Create a value prediction model to estimate sales return.
+- Create a model to predict sales returns.

 ### Technologies Used:
 <p align="left">